2013 BMW X1 Interior

 - "In addition, the center console is restyled for simplicity and angled more toward the driver." -- Autoblog

-The base X1 comes with standard interior features such as an eight-speaker stereo, Bluetooth, HD Radio and a USB port.
-Satellite radio, a Harman/Kardon surround-sound system and navigation, which is coupled with the iDrive infotainment system, are optional.
+The base 2013 BMW X1 comes standard with an eight-speaker stereo, Bluetooth, HD Radio and a USB port.
+Satellite radio, a Harman Kardon surround sound system and navigation, which is coupled with the iDrive infotainment system, are optional.
 A rearview camera and front and rear parking sensors are also optional.

 - "The dashboard is typical BMW, logically arranged and angled subtly toward the driver." -- Edmunds